QIP Creates Accessible Web Design for Department of Education Contest

 The goal of the ED.gov Redesign Challenge, open from March 31 to June 15, was to modernize ED’s public-facing website.
 “The Department is not seeking a run-of-the-mill refresh but rather a creative redesign that maximizes user experience,” according to the contest website, “and proposes new innovations in layout, typography, animation, illustration, video and photography, and other modern advances.”

 The project was a true team effort for QIP.
-Creative Director Lindsey Huster managed the project and wrote much of the proposal.
+Creative Director Leigh Huster managed the project and wrote much of the proposal.
 Graphic Designers Jessica Flynn and Min Yang developed a new color palette, while Jessica did most of the design work.
 The writing and editing team worked on content strategy.
 Denise Lawson, user experience and training expert, gave her expertise in ensuring the design was fully compliant with Section 508 of the Rehabilitation Act of 1973, which requires all federal agencies to make their electronic and information technology accessible to people with disabilities.
 QIP Proposal Manager Mary Barron, who was the proposal lead, reviewed all the work and submitted the finished entry to ED.

-In 2017, QIP assisted with the redesign of ED’s Institute of Education Sciences’ website, which Lindsey Huster said made the ED.gov Redesign Challenge a good fit for the company and its team members’ skill sets.
+In 2017, QIP assisted with the redesign of ED’s Institute of Education Sciences’ website, which Leigh Huster said made the ED.gov Redesign Challenge a good fit for the company and its team members’ skill sets.

 “My goal was to make the ED website look more updated and modern and clean and easy to use and very appealing, but also easy for all different kinds of users that go to the ED website for different purposes, to find their way through what they need immediately,” she said.
 “That was my reasoning behind how I organized the homepage and the pages.